graphile/crystal/packages/graphile-crystal/CRYSTAL_FLOW.md

     - Let {parentId} be a new unique id.
     - Let {parentPathIdentity} be the parent path for {pathIdentity}.
     - Let {parentPlan} be the value for key {parentPathIdentity} within {aether.planByPathIdentity}.
-    - Let {parentCrystalObject} be {NewCrystalObject(parentPlan, parentPathIdentity, parentId, parentObject, resultByIdByPlan)}.
+    - Let {parentCrystalObject} be {NewCrystalObject(parentPlan, parentPathIdentity, parentId, [], parentObject,
+      resultByIdByPlan)}.
   - Let {result} be {GetBatchResult(batch, parentCrystalObject)} (note: could be asynchronous).
+  - Set the value for key {id} for key {plan} in {resultByIdByPlan} to {result}.
-  - (Note: this field execution is identified as 'id', even if it's a nested list.
+  - ~~(Note: this field execution is identified as 'id', even if it's a nested list.
 Crystal abstracts away the list for you, so the crystal object received will always have a non-list value stored under 'id', but each entry in the returned results will have a different crystal object, all with the same 'id'.
-It's possible that 'id' is not the right name to give this property since there will be many with the same value.)
+It's possible that 'id' is not the right name to give this property since there will be many with the same value.)~~
   - Return {CrystalWrap(plan, resultType, parentCrystalObject, pathIdentity, id, result)}.

-CrystalWrap(plan, resultType, parentCrystalObject, pathIdentity, id, data):
+CrystalWrap(plan, resultType, parentCrystalObject, pathIdentity, id, data, indexes):

+- If {indexes} is not set, initialize it to an empty list.
 - If {data} is {null}:
   - Return {null}.
 - Otherwise, if {resultType} is a non-null type: